dfahlander/typeson/README.md

 * Resolves cyclic references, such as lists of objects where each object has a reference to the list
 * You can register (almost) any type to be stringifyable (serializable) with your typeson instance.
 * Output will be identical to that of JSON.stringify() in case your object doesnt contain special types or cyclic references.
 * Type specs may encapsulate its type in other registered types.
-For example, ImageData is encapsulated as `{array: Uint8ClampedArray, width: number, height: number}`, expecting another spec to handle Uint8ClampedArray.
+For example, ImageData is encapsulated as `{array: Uint8ClampedArray, width: number, height: number}`, expecting another spec to convert the Uint8ClampedArray.
+With the builtin preset this means it's gonna be base64, but with the `socketio` preset, its gonna be an ArrayBuffer that is left as-is and streamed binary over the WebSocket!

 # Usage
 ```js